abcdesktopio/docs/opsdocs/docs/usecases/4.4/deploy-demo-gcp-abcdesktop-com/configure-kubernetes-cluster-gcp.md

 ```

 !!!note
-    The configurations in the command above are the recommended ones but you can change those if you need.
-Just make sure to have :
+    The options shown above represent the recommended configuration, but you may adjust them to suit your environment.
+Ensure the following options remain enabled:
     - secure boot enabled
     - private nodes enabled
     - dataplane V2 enabled

-Finally click on the `Connect` button and paste the given command into your terminal
+Finally, click the **Connect** button and paste the provided command into your terminal.